SSWConsulting/SSW.Rules.Content/rules/hand-over-resposibilities/rule.md

 guid: 7aef9778-5c53-420d-9991-d2e038f1e4c6
 ---

-There nothing more exciting than having a holiday planned, but while you are away, the show must go on.
+There's nothing more exciting than having a holiday planned, but while you are away, the show must go on.
 It's essential your responsibilities are handed over for a few reasons so your absence doesn't cause issues and your leave is undisturbed.

 ::: greybox